 MED: Talent infects the cells as described.
 TEXT: 1,5-Dimethyl-1,5-diazaundecamethylene polymethobromide: 8 μg/mL of viral suspension.

 Question: Is there an abbreviation or shorter name for this compound that can be used in the voiceover narration?
 Would “Hexadimethrine Bromide” suffice?
 The name provided would be very long and difficult to pronounce during the video – and saying it during the video could cause the viewer to lose track of the rest of the information.

+Answer: “Polybrene” is generally used as the abbreviation.

 Incubate the infected cells at 37 degrees Celsius for 4 – 6 hours [1].
 Then, aspirate the viral suspension [2].
 Add 4 milliliters of fresh DMEM [3], and return the dish to the incubator [4].